-This course is for students with scores of IELTS (Academic) for UKVI 5.5 (with 5.0 in writing and all other sub-scores at 4.5 or higher) who have a course entry requirement of IELTS 6.5.
+This summer 2020 course is for students with IELTS (Academic) for UKVI 5.5 who have a score of 5.0 in Writing (and all other sub-scores at 4.5 or higher) and have a course entry requirement of IELTS 6.5.

 The course syllabus includes English language skills, study skills and the academic information and training you need to successfully complete your chosen degree programme.

 It consists of a programme of full-time study, usually between 09:00-15:15.
 This will include up to 21 contact hours per week, plus assignments.

 The course structure has been designed to provide an initial four-week teaching block where the primary focus is to quickly develop your language resource.
 It will focus on intensive study of the vocabulary and grammatical features common to academic discourse.

 As a result, you will practise and develop both receptive and productive skills which are required in an academic context.

 At the end of this four-week period you will be tested to ensure that your language level has been raised to a standard required to undertake pre-sessional study in the remaining eight weeks of the programme.

 (If you fail the language and skills test you will follow a further tailored programme in order to prepare for a resit at a later point in the course).

 The final eight weeks of the programme are designed to develop your general study and research skills.
 These weeks will focus on providing you with the ability to improve the structure and style of your academic work in line with university expectations and conventions.